Edwin A. Keeble: Life and Casualty tower

-Keeble designed the Life & Casualty Tower, a skyscraper in downtown Nashville completed in 1957.
-Architecture critics called it "Nashville's first landmark" and said, "it was clearly the pivotal building on which the course of Nashville's architecture turned finally to modernism."
+Keeble's best-known work is the Life & Casualty Tower in downtown Nashville, completed in 1957.
+Architecture critics have described it as "Nashville's first landmark" and said, "it was clearly the pivotal building on which the course of Nashville's architecture turned finally to modernism."
 USA Today (with input from the American Institute of Architects) named it as one of "The 25 must-see buildings in Tennessee" in 2017.

+When completed, it was the tallest commercial building in the southeastern United States.

+Design goals

-At the time it was built, it was the tallest commercial structure in the Southeast.
-Writing in The Tennessean, Keeble described his thinking in designing the 31 story tower and said, "...every line in the Life and Casualty tower has a reason".
-His mission, as he described it, was to build a 409-foot tower providing light and a view; that only required one fourth of the present property area; with enough office space to meet the company's need for 25 years.
-His use of four-foot aluminum "fins" running up the side of the building (see photo) was designed to afford views but protect offices from the direct sun.
-In his planning, he consulted a Vanderbilt astronomer to map the site's exposure to the sun's rays.
-Keeble's intent was to maximize available sunlight in the building in winter; in summer, direct sun did not enter after 9:30 a.m. or before 5:15 p.m.
-Now called "passive solar architecture", this resulted in significant energy savings for the Life and Casualty owners two decades before energy conservation in buildings became a national concern.
+In an article published in The Tennessean shortly before the building opened, Keeble explained the functional principles that guided the design, including the building's slender footprint, solar orientation, and column-free upper floors.
+His mission, as he described it, was to build a 409-foot tower providing light and a view; that only required one-fourth of the present property area; with enough office space to meet the company's need for 25 years.

+Keeble used four-foot aluminum "fins" running the height of the façade (see photo) was designed to afford views but protect offices from direct sunlight.
+He consulted a Vanderbilt astronomer to map the site's solar exposure, maximizing winter sunlight while excluding direct summer sun after 9:30 a.m. and before 5:15 p.m.
+The design, now recognized as passive solar architecture, produced significant energy savings decades before energy conservation became a national concern.
 He said the aesthetic appeal of the fins is as "entirely incidental as it is welcome".
 He wanted to use even more aluminum in the structure, but limestone was needed for weight against wind pressure, and was less expensive.

-The top 20 floors were designed to be free of internal columns, another first for a building of this height.
+The upper 20 floors were designed without internal columns, an uncommon feature in buildings of comparable height at the time.
 This required more steel and therefore higher cost, but created an additional 4000 square feet and more flexibility of arrangement without columns in the way.
 The building cost about six million dollars.